Jeffrey H. Omens

 Cardiac mechanics and mechanisms of cardiac disease

-Dr. Omens is an Adjunct Professor in the Departments of Medicine and an Affiliate Prof. of Bioengineering.
-He obtained both his undergraduate and graduate degrees in Applied Mechanics at UCSD.
-He is a co-founder, Sr. Associate and Board Member of Insilicomed, Inc., a local La Jolla company.
+Dr. Omens is an Adjunct Professor in the Department of Medicine and an Affiliate Professor of Bioengineering.
+He obtained both his undergraduate and graduate degrees in Applied Mechanics at UC San Diego.
+He is a member of APS and ASME, former NIH study section member, and has been teaching in Mechanical and Bioengineering at UC San Diego for over 25 years, and received several teaching honors in these departments.
+He is an author on over 100 scientific publications, and continues to advise and mentor graduate and undergraduate students in engineering applied to biomedicine.
+He is a co-founder of Insilicomed, Inc., a local La Jolla company.
 He is a PI in the Cardiac Mechanics Research Group in the department of Bioengineering with Professor Andrew McCulloch.

 Jacobs School Faculty Update Your Profile